ebitengine/purego/README.md

 ## Example

 This example only works on macOS and Linux.
-For a complete example look at [libc](https://github.com/ebitengine/purego/tree/main/examples/libc) which supports Windows.
+For a complete example look at [libc](https://github.com/ebitengine/purego/tree/main/examples/libc) which supports Windows and FreeBSD.

 ```go
 package main